Woodworking, Art & CNC by Corbin Dunn

 3D/Curved Inlays: This means when you are doing a 3D / Curved inlay, your “starting stock” should be the already carved 3D shape.
 You should have some other Setups that carve your shape before doing the Inlay Pocket.
 As an example, my Spatula project firsts machine the shape to the right in a prior Setup.
 After this setup complete you are ready to run the Inlay Pocket.
 You can simply take the toolpaths generated and move them to your previous Setup.

-Toolpaths: Name Inlay Pocket
+2D Toolpaths: Inlay Pocket

 Three toolpaths are created, using the selected bits.
 Feeds and speeds are your own responsibility for your particular machine.